table of contents

 High cholesterol: Recommended lifestyle changes

 It may sound boring, but lifestyle changes are the best way to lower your cholesterol.
-The American Heart Association (AHA) and American College of Cardiology (ACC) both recommend the following lifestyle changes to naturally lower your cholesterol (ACC/AHA, 2013-a):
+The American Heart Association (AHA) and American College of Cardiology (ACC) both recommend the following lifestyle changes to naturally lower your cholesterol (ACC/AHA-a, 2013):

 - Diet: A diet rich in fruits and vegetables, nuts, poultry, fish, legumes, and low-fat dairy products promotes heart health.
 Many physicians also recommend lowering your intake of red meat, saturated fats, trans fats, sweets, and sugar-sweetened beverages.
 The dietary approaches to stop hypertension (DASH) diet and the Mediterranean diet are both great examples of these dietary changes (NHLBI, 2021; Widmer, 2015).